CodeSofY29/pydetect-object/README.md

 # pydetect-object
 Hi, This Python Script is Just a Simple demonstration of python cv2 module.
-Work of Script- - Detect objects if appear in video Frame. - Capture object Image and Save in Machine.
+Work of Script-
+-Detect objects if appear in video Frame.
+-Capture object Image and Save in Machine.